BioChemAI/CovaGen/README_uncond_cond.md

 # Usage

-This section is about sampling with CovaGen-uncond and CovaGen-cond
+This section is about sampling and training procedure of CovaGen-uncond and CovaGen-cond

 # CovaGen-uncond
 Unconditional generation, first sample and save latent vectors,this generates 5000 latent vectors